rfht/fnaify/README.md

 2\.3

-> Add support for several Zachtronics games.
+> Support for several Zachtronics games.
 Add libstubborn use to dllmap.
+> Symlinking for MonoGame, e.g. NeuroVoider.

 2\.2